Business term deposit rates

 In order to maximise the savings for your business, it’s important to shop around and find the best business term deposit rates.
 However, there are several factors that can impact the interest rate on offer on different term deposit accounts, including:

-The interest rate that applies to term deposits varies depending on the investment term you choose, with terms ranging from 30 days up to five years.
-For example, at the time of writing, if you deposited $10,000 in a CommBank term deposit, the interest rate on a 36-month term (3.20% p.a.) would have been much higher than the rate on a three-month term (2.05% p.a.).
+The interest rate that applies to term deposits varies depending on the investment term you choose, with terms ranging from 30 days up to 5 years.
+Usually you'll find a higher rate on a longer term.

 The amount you deposit